| |

 Barrons, and several trader magazines, and retain those dog-eared

-copies to show the IRS examiner.
+copies to show the IRS examiner

 - keep taking continuing